apify/apify-sdk-js/packages/actor-scraper/playwright-scraper/README.md

 > This function is async!
 Don't forget the `await` keyword!

 Allows you to save data to the default key-value store.
-The `key` is the name of the item in the store (which can later be used to retrieve this storeddata), and the `data` is an object containing all of the data you want to store.
+The `key` is the name of the item in the store (which can later be used to retrieve this stored data), and the `data` is an object containing all the data you want to store.

 Usage: